Central MediaScene 2008

 - perhaps that had the answers.)
 More central to our cultural scene is our next event, at the

-social/business networking club meet.
-Of particular local interest is the guided Sunday afternoon
+networking club meet.
+Of particular local interest is the guided Sunday afternoon literary-Bournemouth

-literary-Bournemouth walking tour, starting by the Shelley family tomb - tying in with the Library's
+walking tour, starting by the Shelley family tomb - tying in with the Library's September "Big

-September "Big Read" - Mary Shelley's Frankenstein [click logo, left, to download
+Read" - Mary Shelley's Frankenstein [click logo, left, to download PDF of poster].

 online, but anyone interested in staging an additional event can contact the organizers here.